Professor of Neurology and Epidemiology, Faculty of Medicine, UNSW Sydney

 Lei SUN graduated from Peking University Health Science Center with a Master’s degree in social medicine and health management in 2014.
 She joined TGI as an intern in October 2013 and now working as Research Fellow.
 During this time, she has been involved in a number of research projects with qualified knowledge and skills.

 Mengdan KANG graduated from Fujian University of Traditional Chinese Medicine.
 She joined The George Institute for Global Health at Peking University Health Science center in August 2016.
-She is now working as Clinical Trial Assistant on the I-CARE project.
+She is now working as Clinical Research Associate.

 Nicole has a medical degree and a PhD in public health research.
 Her research interests include: nutrition and lifestyle interventions for the prevention of cardiovascular diseases; impact modeling and evaluation for different intervention strategies and health policy reforms on cardiovascular disease burden; interventions looking at bridging evidencepractice gap in cardiovascular disease risk managements; and health advocacy.